gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms.md

 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=2619c3c1-e6d5-48a1-a199-aad7014dcc4e&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+**Note** This video lesson covers algorithms content as it was written for cohorts C16 and prior.
+Significant changes have been made, and the above videos do not fully align with the updated lesson content.
+However, they do provide a good general overview of divide and conquer, greedy, and dynamic programming for those who prefer video lessons.

 ## Learning Goals

 By the end of this lesson you should be able to: